briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

 and/or county agencies.
 If requirements vary, the most restrictive requirement shall prevail.
 These permits may include, but are not limited to, those listed below.
-All submittals required to show proof of compliance with these state and federal regulations shall be submitted with SWP3s or Abbreviated SWP3s.
+All submittals required to show proof of compliance with these state and federal regulations shall be submitted with <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>s or Abbreviated <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>s.

 1. _(a)_ Ohio EPA NPDES Permits authorizing stormwater discharges associated with construction activity or the most current version thereof: Proof of